apache/trafficserver/doc/reference/commands/traffic_line.en.rst

     command to update the running configuration after any configuration file modification.

+    The timestamp of the last reconfiguration event (in seconds since epoch) is published in the `proxy.node.config.reconfigure_time` metric.

 .. option:: -Z, --zero_cluster

     Reset performance statistics to zero across the cluster.